helado12/anim/readme.md

 &nbsp;

 ## Demo
 I put this page together from various sources.
-Will explain in detail how each section are connected.
+Will explain in detail how each section is connected.

 ### Section 1
 <img src="images/screenshot1.jpg" width="375" height="667">